moraneus/TP-DejaVu/README.md

 ### Prediction Limitations
-* In our experiments we have seen that the prediction possibilities grow exponentially with respect to the prediction parameter 'k', therefore the prediction is limited to a certain 'k' which depends on the environment, the evaluated specification and the evaluated trace.
+* In our experiments we have seen that the prediction possibilities grow exponentially with respect to the prediction parameter `k`, therefore the prediction is limited to a certain `k` which depends on the environment, the evaluated specification and the evaluated trace.
+* The bits used for variables affect the speed of prediction.
+Make sure you use as few bits as necessary (''--bits=x'').
 * The prediction process is limited to specification, where each predicate has one value only.
 * The prediction process generate only one event per time point.
-* No tests were performed for specifications containing op, e.g., x < 10, x <= y.
+* No tests were performed for specifications containing op, e.g., x < 10, x <= y or those referring to time units.
 The prediction procedure disregards these operators.

 ## Experiments for publications